SAP-samples/iq-to-hdl-migration/README.md

 - Migration_README.md: Readme file for Migration utility.
 Please refer to this README file to run migration utility.

-- copy_data_to_hdlfs.sh: Shell script to used by copy_hdlfs.py with necessary parameters and environment setup.
+- copy_data_to_hdlfs.sh: Shell script to be used by copy_hdlfs.py with necessary parameters and environment setup.

 - copy_hdlfs.py: Python utility to recursively copy extracted data files from local storage to HDLFS using REST APIs.